c-mccabe/MSc_dissertation/README.md

 ## Automatic Patent Searching via Extreme Multi-Label Classification

 My Oxford MSc thesis aimed to reduce the workload of patent attorneys interested in ascertaining the patentability of a new drug.
+This was identified as a key bottleneck to drug discovery by Exscientia, the drug discovery firm who co-supervised the project.
 I attempted to do this by building a classification model which when given a compound of interest as its input would output the US drug patents most likely to cover it.

 The data used in the project were extracted from US drug patents by NextMove and are publicly available.
 Rather than using ALL US drug patents, 10% of the